Fortellis/fortellis-cli/README.md

 OPTIONS
 -u, --username Fortellis username
 -p, --password Fortellis password
--s, --apispec File to be pushed is a spec file
+-s, --apispec Specify file type as API Spec
+-f, --file Path to file to be pushed.

 DESCRIPTION
 ...
-Push a file to fortellis.
+Publish a file to fortellis: either an update of an existing file in DRAFT status, or a new version of and API Spec that is in FINAL status in Fortellis.

+Pass in a username/password to explicitly publish with a given Fortellis user.
+Otherwise the credentials configured in the global settings will be used to communicate with Fortellis.
 ...

 _See code: [src/commands/push.js](https://github.com/deastland/fortellis-cli/blob/v0.0.0/src/commands/push.js)_